 - No glass containers are permitted.

-- Due to potential and inherent risk, the following spaces are not available for community use: specialty rooms which include but are not limited to: fitness/cardio rooms, weight rooms, science labs, art rooms, music rooms, tech rooms, automotive shops, wood shops, drama rooms, staff rooms, Special Education rooms, kitchens.
+- Due to potential and inherent risk, the following spaces are not available for community use: specialty rooms which include but are not limited to: fitness/cardio rooms, weight rooms, science labs, art rooms, music rooms, tech rooms, automotive shops, wood shops, drama rooms, staff rooms, Special Education rooms, kitchens, parking lots, playgrounds and tarmac areas.
 The Education Centre is not available for community use.

 - Advertising by Permit Holders on Board property is not permitted.